 - Doomed Appointment: Collier comes to town to meet with a man named Tom Ketch, who tipped him off about the smugglers.
 Ketch dies in the opening scene.

 - Even Evil Has Standards: "Clegg was bad, but he was never a coward or a traitor."

 - Final Speech: Blyss makes a big speech from the church pulpit albeit largely in an attempt to generate cover for his escape bid.

 - A Good Name for a Rock Band: There now exists a psychobilly band called Captain Clegg and the Night Creatures.

-- Grey and Grey Morality: The smugglers are willing to murder a man who threatens to expose their operation, but Collier can be a real Jerkass, too, as he exercises the Jack Bauer Interrogation Technique.
+- Grey-and-Grey Morality: The smugglers are willing to murder a man who threatens to expose their operation, but Collier can be a real Jerkass, too, exercising the Jack Bauer Interrogation Technique.
 For most of the movie, you don't know which side you're supposed to support.

 - Let's Get Dangerous!: Blyss/Clegg is a severe badass when the need arises.